kyverno/website/content/en/docs/Writing policies/generate.md

 ```

-## Generating resources into existing namespaces using Selector
+## Generating resources into existing namespaces using Selector (Deprecated)

+With Kyverno 1.7.0+, match selector is deprecated and support to [generate existing resources](#generate-for-existing-resources) using a Policy has been added.

 Use of a `generate` rule is common when creating net new resources from the point after which the policy was created.
 For example, a Kyverno `generate` policy is created so that all future namespaces can receive a standard set of Kubernetes resources.
 However, it is also possible to generate resources into **existing** resources, namely the Namespace construct.
 This can be extremely useful when deploying Kyverno to an existing cluster in use where you wish policy to apply retroactively.